aeksco/aws-cdk-ecs-fargate/README.md

 # aws-pdf-textract-pipeline

-:mag: Stack for deploying a Docker container using AWS Elastic Container Service and AWS Fargate.
+:mag: Experiment for deploying a Docker container using AWS Elastic Container Service and AWS Fargate.
 Built with AWS CDK + TypeScript.

 **Getting Started**

+NOTE - this is just an experimental repository and should not be used as a reference.

 Run the following commands to install dependencies, build the CDK stack, and deploy the CDK Stack to AWS.